 Individuals and small businesses may file for bankruptcy relief under Subchapter V. However, the debtor (the person or company filing bankruptcy) must engage in a commercial activity that is not a single-asset real estate business.
 At least one-half of the debtor’s liabilities must originate from business activity.
 Also, the debtor must meet the debt requirements for a Chapter 11 case under Subchapter V.

 2. There are Debt Limits for Qualifying for Subchapter V

 A debtor in Subchapter V must have less than $2,725,625 in non-contingent debt.
 This debt amount includes unsecured and secured debt, to qualify for bankruptcy relief under Subchapter V of Chapter 11.
-However, because of the economic impact of the coronavirus on our country’s small business owners, Congress increased the debt limits for Subchapter V. The increase is set to $7,500,000 (excluding debts owed to 1 or more affiliates or insiders) not less than 50 percent of which arose from the commercial or business activities of the debtor) effective March 27, 2020, when it passed the CARES Act.
+However, because of the economic impact of the coronavirus on our country’s small business owners, Congress increased the debt limits for Subchapter V. The amount increased to no more than $7,500,000 (excluding debts owed to 1 or more affiliates or insiders) not less than 50 percent of which arose from the commercial or business activities of the debtor) effective March 27, 2020, when it passed the CARES Act.
 It will revert back to the previous threshold after one year.
 You can find the exact language in Section 1113 in the CARES act.